gvalkov/python-evdev/docs/install.rst

 ===========

-The latest stable version of *python-evdev* can be installed from pypi_, provided that you have gcc/clang, pip_ and the Python and Linux development headers installed on your system.
-Installing them is distribution specific and typically falls in one of the following categories:
+The latest stable version of *python-evdev* can be installed from pypi_, provided that you have a compiler, pip_ and the Python and Linux development headers installed on your system.
+Installing these is distribution specific and typically falls in one of the following:

 On a Debian compatible OS:

 .. code-block:: bash

-    $ apt-get install python-dev python-pip gcc
+    $ apt install python-dev python-pip gcc
-    $ apt-get install linux-headers-$(uname -r)
+    $ apt install linux-headers-$(uname -r)

 On a Redhat compatible OS:

 .. code-block:: bash

-    $ yum install python-devel python-pip gcc
+    $ dnf install python-devel python-pip gcc
-    $ yum install kernel-headers-$(uname -r)
+    $ dnf install kernel-headers-$(uname -r)

 On Arch Linux and derivatives: